 Furthermore, we cannot accept the students even if they are ready to back-date their enrollment (i.e. repeat freshman year).
 The Altman experience is designed as a four-year program for incoming freshmen.
 Having sophomores or upper-level classmen back-date enrollment would greatly change the dynamic of the cohort.

 Questions about AP/IB/A-Levels/college credits

 Q: Why do you recommend 9-12 AP/IB credits for your program?

-A: It is recommended that students applying to the Altman Program should have earned 9-12 Advanced Placement or equivalent credits before matriculating at Tulane.
+A: It is recommended that students applying to the Altman Program should have earned 9-12 Advanced Placement or equivalent credits, or 3-4 courses, before matriculating at Tulane.
 The Altman Program has a demanding curriculum, in which the student will need to meet the requirements of dual degrees plus all of the regular Tulane University requirements.
 It would be exceedingly difficult, if not impossible, to complete the program in four years without incoming credits.